 There's also studies that suggest our neurons are re-birthed throughout our lives, and that by the time we are 50 we will have replaced every single neuron we were born with!
 (Be Brain Fit, Better Mind Better Life)

-Our brains have three different types of neurons.
-Sensory neurons, motor neurons, and interneurons.
+Our brains have three different types of neurons: sensory neurons, motor neurons, and interneurons.
 While all those sound super awesome, we're going to focus on the latter, interneurons.

-So, What Do Interneurons Even Do Anyway?
+What Do Interneurons Do?

 I'm going to give you a very brief bit of background on what neurons actually do in our brain and why they are so important for renewing our minds.

 Scientists believe that neurons are the most diverse type of cell that exists in our body.
-Neurons are little message-carrying cells and they each have their own function and abilities.
-They communicate with each other and make connections in our brain, which in turn, shapes how we think, feel, and act.
+Neurons are little message-carrying cells, and they each have their own function and abilities.
+They communicate with each other and make connections in our brain, which in turn, shapes how we think, feel and act.

 Scientists call this neural circuits.
 I like to think of it as a dirt road.
-The more often you drive the same truck down a dirt road, the more of a track, or "rut" will be left behind.
+The more often you drive the same truck down a dirt road, the more of a track or "rut" will be left behind.
 Neurons work the same exact way.

-From birth, our parents or relatives or friends treat us in a certain way, and patterns begin to immerge in our brain, good or bad.
+From birth our parents or relatives or friends treat us in a certain way and patterns begin to immerge in our brain, good or bad.
 We begin to believe certain things about ourselves because of how we are treated, and those tire tracks become deeper and more ingrained as time goes on.

 Why Is This Important?

 I think it's vital to know how God made our brain work in order to truly understand what He meant when He told us to renew our minds in the Bible.